 The court may order a legal change of sex and enter the judgment in the same manner as that provided for a change of name of a person under ORS 33.410 and 33.420.

 If a person applies for a change of name under ORS 33.410 and 33.420 at the time the person applies for a legal change of sex under this section, the court may order change of name and legal change of sex at the same time and in the same proceeding.

-Once you have an original certified copy of the court order of change of sex, submit the following in person (our office location) or by mail:
+Once you have an original certified copy of the court order of change of sex, submit the following at the Portland State Office Building Drop Box (find our office) or

 Original certified copy of the court order showing the original seal and signature of the court clerk.
 (Our office will keep this document in a sealed file.)